← Back to Research

 Can a Machine Read Your Mind?

-AI mind reading and implicit intent recognition: visualization of neural networks understanding human thoughts through multimodal AI systems
+AI mind reading and implicit intent recognition visualization

-I've spent years building systems that predict user intent at Credit Karma, TikTok using multimodal data for Amazon Alexa—propensity model, recommendation engines, behavioral classifiers.
+I've spent years building systems that predict user intent at Credit Karma, TikTok, using multimodal data for Amazon Alexa — propensity models, recommendation engines, behavioral classifiers.
 We got good at predicting what users would do.
 But predicting what they actually mean?
 That's a different problem.

 The future of AI may hold this possibility.
 As LLMs and multimodal systems evolve, they're beginning to grasp what we mean, not just what we say.
 Will our AI assistants one day become the “bosom friend” who understands us better than anyone else?